pi-bot/arduino-tutorials/index.md

 ##2 Harmony.
 Co-ordinating and Extending Robot Powers
 **Not yet defined**
--Incorporate the remaining hardware and sensors.( Stepper Motor, Neopixels & Ultrasound) -Introduce Libraries and using code in a modular way.e.g.
+- Incorporate the remaining hardware and sensors.( Stepper Motor, Neopixels & Ultrasound)
+- Introduce Libraries and using code in a modular way.e.g.:
-7. **Dancing** Creating code modules. *Use all your robot powers together* -Learn the benefit of libraries and modular design.
+7. **Dancing** Creating code modules. *Use all your robot powers together*
+- Learn the benefit of libraries and modular design.
 Turn previous lessons (leds, servos, DC motors) into libraries and make sketch that combines all of them into one.
+8. **Sensing the world** Measure and distance. *Filtering data to remove errors*
+- Introduce the concept of feedback at a higher level using the serial interface.
-8. **Sensing the world** Measure and distance. *Filtering data to remove errors* Other Things to measuring Temperature -Potential Additions: -Measuring Humidity , -3 Axis accelerometers -IMU -Digital compass -GPS modules -Encoders
+ Other Things to measuring Temperature -Potential Additions: -Measuring Humidity , -3 Axis accelerometers -IMU -Digital compass -GPS modules -Encoders

 ##3: Control is key.
 Change the world in the way that you want.
 **Not yet defined**